Good Sam Club

 The Good Sam Club is an international organization of recreational vehicle (RV) owners and the largest organization of RV owners in the world.
 It is focused upon making RVing safer and more enjoyable, also, saving money for members through club-endorsed benefits and services.
 It states that it has over 2.185 million members.
-It was founded in 1966, and is currently owned by the Good Sam Enterprises.
+It was founded in 1966, and is currently owned by Good Sam Enterprises.
 The organization is affiliated with RV parks and campgrounds.

 Overview

 History

-Credited as founder of the Good Sam Club is Art Rouse, founder of TL Enterprises, a California-based publishing company responsible for Trailer Life magazine and MotorHome magazine.
+Credited as the founder of the Good Sam Club is Art Rouse, founder of TL Enterprises, a California-based publishing company responsible for Trailer Life magazine and MotorHome magazine.
 Rouse and his two sons acquired the organization in 1968 and further developed member benefits and RV-related services for which the club is known.
-Rouse sold TL Enterprises in the 1980s and died on June 19, 2007 following head injuries suffered as a result of a fall, at 89 years old.
+Rouse sold TL Enterprises in the 1980s and died on June 19, 2007, following head injuries suffered as a result of a fall, at 89 years old.

 Today

 Good Sam Club is based in Englewood, Colorado.
-The organization is currently owned by the Good Sam Enterprises, which also owns Camping World (an American corporation specializing in selling parts and service for recreational vehicles and supplies for camping), Coast to Coast Resorts, Trailer Life Publications, MotorHome Publications and the Good Sam RV Travel Guide & Campground Directory.
-The organization also offers additional services such as roadside assistance, RV insurance and RV extended warranties for additional fees.
+The organization is currently owned by Good Sam Enterprises, which also owns Camping World (an American corporation specializing in selling parts and services for recreational vehicles and supplies for camping), Coast to Coast Resorts, Trailer Life Publications, MotorHome Publications and the Good Sam RV Travel Guide & Campground Directory.
+The organization also offers additional services such as roadside assistance, RV insurance, and RV extended warranties for additional fees.

-In 2022 Good Sam's clubs across American were closed by Camping World executives.
+In 2022 Good Sam clubs across America were closed by Camping World executives.

 Membership

-In 1985, the club had over 450,000 members, and today has over 2.185 million members.
+In 1985, the club had over 450,000 members; today, it has over 2.185 million members.